WordPress/gutenberg/packages/components/src/resizable-box/README.md

 ## Usage

 Most options are passed directly through to [re-resizable](https://github.com/bokuweb/re-resizable) so you may wish to refer to their documentation.
-Note that we set the `handleClasses` and `handleStyles` to enable the Gutenberg-specific styles.
+The primary differences in this component are that we set the `handleClasses` (to use custom class names) and pass some null values to `handleStyles` (to unset some inline styles).

 The example below shows how you might use `ResizableBox` to set a width and height inside a block's `edit` component.